Freak of Nature (band): Post-split

 Haro was in the band Star 69 in 1996 and 1997, playing on their last album Eating February.
 He went on to a brief stint in Stabbing Westward, filling in for their drummer on tour in 1998.
-A couple of months later, Haro joined Econoline Crush, where he stayed until the band's break-up in 2001.
+A couple of months later, Haro joined Econoline Crush, where he stayed until the band's breakup in 2001.
 In 2002, he teamed up with ex-Stabbing Westward singer Christopher Hall and formed The Dreaming.

 Steffensen formed the band Spacehead and released an album.
-Later an album called Brothers For Life was released under the moniker Mike & Oliver containing pre Freak of Nature material.
+Later, an album called Brothers for Life was released under the moniker Mike & Oliver containing pre-Freak of Nature material.
 Steffensen also was part of Tramp's solo albums Recovering the Wasted Years and More to Life Than This and also played with Tramp during his European tour in 2003.

 Dennis Chick runs a custom motorcycle shop in Los Angeles.

 Nand moved back to Málaga, Spain, where he grew up.
 He later returned to Los Angeles, where he worked both solo and with other musicians.

 In 2014, Tramp stated that a Freak of Nature reunion would only be possible with the original members.